sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 #### Test Case 4.
 Mode Switch.
 ##### Test Objective
-Verify VoQ system can be swtiched between modes when configuration is replaced.
+Verify VoQ system can be switched between modes when configuration is replaced.
 ##### Test Steps
 * Regenerate configuration of VoQ system, switching device from inband port to inband VLAN.
 * Reboot the chassis.